ONLYOFFICE/Docker-Docs/README.md

 - **JWT_ENABLED**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs.
 Common for inbox and outbox requests.
 Defaults to `true`.
 - **JWT_ENABLED_INBOX**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs only for inbox requests.
 Default, the value of the variable `JWT_ENABLED` is used.
 - **JWT_ENABLED_OUTBOX**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs only for outbox requests.
 Default, the value of the variable `JWT_ENABLED` is used.
 - **JWT_SECRET**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Docs.
 Common for inbox and outbox requests.
-Defaults to `secret`.
+Defaults to `developer-only-not-a-real-secret`.
 - **JWT_SECRET_INBOX**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Docs only for inbox requests.
 Default, the value of the variable `JWT_SECRET` is used.
 - **JWT_SECRET_OUTBOX**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Docs only for outbox requests.
 Default, the value of the variable `JWT_SECRET` is used.
 - **JWT_HEADER**: Defines the http header that will be used to send the JSON Web Token.
 Common for inbox and outbox requests.
 Defaults to `Authorization`.